-Vegetarian meals are gaining in popularity — even with regular meat-eaters.
-Forty-seven percent of Americans eat at least one vegetarian meal per week, according to a recent poll by the Vegetarian Resource Group.
-That’s up 15 percent from similar data 10 years ago.
+Vegetarian meals are gaining in popularity — even among regular meat-eaters.
+According to a 2016 poll by the Vegetarian Resource Group, 37 percent of Americans eat at least one vegetarian meal per week.

-As more and more individuals reduce their carnivorous ways, one essential question remains: Are vegetarian and vegan diets healthy?
+As more and more individuals reduce their meat intake, one essential question remains: Are vegetarian and vegan diets healthy?
 The answer is yes.
-If appropriately planned, vegetarian or vegan diets can be healthful, nutritionally adequate, and may provide health benefits in the prevention and treatment of certain diseases.
+If appropriately planned, vegetarian or vegan diets can be healthful, nutritionally adequate and may provide health benefits in the prevention and treatment of certain diseases.

 But many myths still surround the health implications of a vegetarian diet.
-See what the facts are when it comes to plant-based diets.
+Learn the facts when it comes to plant-based diets.

-If you are forgoing dairy, ensure that you get the recommended daily 1,000 mg of calcium by spreading your green vegetable intake throughout the day and choosing calcium-fortified foods such as non-dairy milk, ready-to-eat cereals, orange juice and tofu.
-In addition to following a nutrient-rich diet, weight-bearing exercise such as yoga, running, walking and strength training is an essential component for increasing bone strength.
+If you are forgoing dairy, ensure that you get the recommended dietary allowance of calcium by spreading your green vegetable intake throughout the day and choosing calcium-fortified foods such as non-dairy milk, ready-to-eat cereals, orange juice and tofu.
+In addition to following a nutrient-rich diet, weight-bearing exercise such as yoga, running, brisk walking and strength training is an essential component for increasing bone strength.

 For vegans and vegetarians, incorporating soy in the diet is an easy way to meet both protein and calcium requirements.
 Despite news reports to the contrary, there is no proven soy-cancer link.
-"Soy doesn't appear to have any effect on risk for breast cancer one way or the other," says Ginny Messina, MPH, RD.
-In fact, she says, "there is evidence that girls who consume soy in childhood and adolescence have a lower lifetime risk for breast cancer; soy in adulthood doesn't appear to have that effect."
-No matter what your diet preference, variety is key.
+There is evidence that girls who consume soy in childhood and adolescence have a lower lifetime risk for breast cancer; soy in adulthood doesn't appear to have that effect.
+No matter your diet preference, variety is key.
 Swapping animal-based protein for soy is a good way to add variety to your meals.
-Aim for whole food sources like soybeans, tempeh, edamame and tofu.
+Aim for less processed sources such as tempeh, edamame and tofu.

-A well-planned vegetarian or vegan diet can meet the nutrient needs of people from all stages of life, including pregnant and lactating women, children, and even athletes.
+A well-planned vegetarian or vegan diet can meet the nutrient needs of people from all stages of life, including pregnant and lactating women, children and athletes.
 It's just about making sure you get the nutrients you need.
-Pregnant women, for example, need more iron.
-So expectant mothers should eat plenty of iron-rich foods and include a source of vitamin C to help increase absorption (iron is not absorbed well from plant-based sources).
+Pregnant women, for example, need more iron; expectant mothers should eat plenty of iron-rich foods and include a source of vitamin C to help increase absorption (iron is not absorbed well from plant-based sources).
 Try these iron and vitamin C combinations: beans and salsa, broccoli and tofu, black-eyed peas and collard greens.

 For infants, children and adolescents, a vegetarian diet can promote normal growth.
 As with adults, vegan children may have slightly higher protein needs because of how the body digests plant protein.
 However, these needs typically can be fulfilled if the diet provides enough calories and diversity of foods.

 The "vegetarian" or "vegan" label doesn't automatically equal good health.
-While some cookies, chips and sweetened cereal might be vegetarian foods, they are also likely high in sugar and unhealthy fats.
-Meatless eaters might find it easy to load up on processed foods like veggie burgers, but those items aren't necessarily any healthier than their animal counterpart.
-And cheese, while a good source of calcium, also contains saturated fat and cholesterol.
-So what is the best way to assure a food is a good choice?
+While some cookies, chips and sweetened cereal might be vegetarian foods, they also are likely high in added sugars and oils.
+Meatless eaters might find it easy to load up on processed foods such as veggie burgers, but lesser processed options should make up the bulk of a vegetarian diet.
+And cheese, while a good source of calcium, also contains saturated fat and sodium.
+So what is the best way to ensure a food is a good choice?
 Read the label.
-Look for low levels of saturated fat, cholesterol and sodium.
+Look for low levels of saturated fat, added sugars and sodium.
 These key nutrition label components are much better indicators of a food's health than whether or not it is vegetarian.
 Being a healthy vegetarian eater means loading up on veggies, fruits, whole grains and lean proteins.